Oscar Muñoz: Chronology

-On November 6 takes place one of the deadliest confrontations in Colombia’s civil war: The Palace of Justice in Bogotá (the seat of the country’s Supreme Court), is violently seized by M-19 guerrillas.
-They hold hostage the twenty-four members of the Supreme Court, along with twenty other judges and three hundred additional people, with the objective of putting President Betancourt on trial.
-On November 7, army troops storm the building and more than one hundred people, including half of the Justices and several leaders of M-19, are killed.
+One of the deadliest confrontations in Colombia’s civil war takes place on November 6: The Palace of Justice in Bogotá (the seat of the country’s Supreme Court), is violently seized by M-19 guerrillas.
+They hold twenty-four members of the Supreme Court hostage, along with twenty other judges and three hundred additional people, with the objective of putting President Betancourt on trial.
+On November 7, army troops storm the building and more than one hundred people are killed, including half of the Justices and several leaders of M-19.
 Thousands of criminal records and documents are lost in the two-day fire that ensued.
 The lack of a proper investigation into the attack has a demoralizing effect in the following years.
 A few days later, on November 14, the volcano Nevado del Ruiz erupts and kills more than 20,000 people in Armero, a town 180 miles northeast of Cali, after the government ignored early warnings of the impending eruption.
 It is the second-deadliest volcanic disaster of the twentieth century.

 The solo exhibition Oscar Muñoz is presented at the Museum of Modern Art La Tertulia.
 It includes Shower Curtains, exhibited for the first time.

 The XXXI National Salon of Artists in Bogotá includes Munoz’s installation Shower Curtains.
 He produces several versions of this work, which critics perceive as innovative.14 The I Cali International Art Festival is organized by the Association for the Promotion of the Arts under Claudia Blum de Barberi.
-The V Americas Biennial of Graphic Arts takes place at the Museum of Modern Art La Tertulia, counting with the participation of Muñoz.
-He also takes part in ARCO ’86, Contemporary Art, International Art Fair of Madrid, presented in Spain by the Quintero Gallery of Barranquilla, and in the First Paper Biennial, National Museum of Fine Arts, in Buenos Aires.
+Muñoz participates in the V Americas Biennial of Graphic Arts at the Museum of Modern Art La Tertulia.
+He also takes part in ARCO ’86, Contemporary Art, International Art Fair of Madrid, presented in Spain by the Quintero Gallery of Barranquilla, and in the First Paper Biennial at the National Museum of Fine Arts in Buenos Aires.

-In February, the Colombia’s Supreme Court declares null and void the drug-related Extradition Treaty with the United States, arguing it was not properly ratified by Turbay’s administration.
+In February, the Colombia’s Supreme Court declares the drug-related Extradition Treaty with the United States null and void, arguing it was not properly ratified by Turbay’s administration.
 President Barco Vargas attempts to ratify the treaty, but he is unsuccessful and the court still considers it void.
 Colombia loses its main weapon to combat drug trafficking.
 Negotiations between the government and the FARC are officially paused.

 From 1988 until the mid 1990s, homicides, torture, and forced disappearances aggrieve the municipalities of Trujillo, Riofrío, and Bolívar, in order to intimidate the civilian population.
 This becomes known as the Massacre of Trujillo, carried out by a mix of military and paramilitary forces, active in northern Valle del Cauca (approximately 62 miles from Cali).
 The victim tally is 342.